Austin Reaves Player Props: Lakers vs. Jazz

 Austin Reaves Insights vs. the Jazz

-- Reaves' opponents, the Jazz, have one of the NBA's fastest tempos, ranking ninth with 103.7 possessions per game, while his Lakers average the sixth-most possessions per game with 104.7.
+- Reaves' opponents, the Jazz, have one of the fastest offensive tempos, ranking eighth, averaging 103.8 possessions per game, while his Lakers average 104.8 per game, second-highest among NBA teams.

-- Defensively, the Jazz are ranked 24th in the league, allowing 117.8 points per contest.
+- Defensively, the Jazz are ranked 24th in the NBA, giving up 117.9 points per game.

-- On the glass, the Jazz are 16th in the league, giving up 43.3 rebounds per game.
+- On the boards, the Jazz are ranked 16th in the NBA, giving up 43.4 rebounds per game.

-- The Jazz give up 24.8 assists per game, eighth-ranked in the NBA.
+- In terms of assists, the Jazz have given up 24.9 per game, eighth in the league.

-- Looking at 3-pointers, the Jazz have conceded 12.3 makes per game, 15th in the NBA.
+- In terms of 3-pointers, the Jazz are ranked 16th in the NBA, giving up 12.4 makes per game.

 Austin Reaves vs. the Jazz